 That’s the whole point, after all.

-So there you have it.
-Ten steps to planning and executing an awesome webinar.
+There you have it: 10 steps to planning and executing an awesome webinar.

 If it feels overwhelming at first, don’t sweat it.
 There’s a lot of work that goes into hosting an event like this, and you’ll continue to get better with every one you do.

-The biggest thing to keep in mind is making sure that you’re always providing unique value to your audience, while keeping them engaged and entertained along the way.
+The biggest thing to keep in mind is to make sure you’re always providing unique value to your audience, while keeping them engaged and entertained along the way.

-If you can manage to do this, you’ll captivate them so that you can continue to nurture them, leading them to become a warm lead, then a paying customer, and eventually a loyal customer who keeps coming back for more.
+If you can manage to do this, you’ll captivate them, nurture them, and turn them into a warm lead, then a paying customer—and eventually a loyal customer who keeps coming back for more.

 Start selling online now with ShopifyStart your free trial